Plain language for Expressions of Interest in joining the Australasian Autism Research Council

 • part of the government

-This year, we are looking for people who:
+This year, we were looking for people who:

 • work for the Australian Commonwealth government.
 This should be a department or agency that provide services to autistic people.